Reducing Marketplace Interference Bias Via Shadow Prices: Reducing Bias in Secondary Metrics

 \end{definition}

-The secondary shadow prices above are defined analogously to the true shadow prices.
-However, unlike the true shadow prices, they are not obtained directly from solving the matching LP.
-Instead, applying the definition directly would require solving $n_d+1$ optimization problems, which creates a much higher computational burden.
-However, it turns out that we can compute these secondary duals much more efficiently by using complementary slackness.
+The secondary shadow prices above are defined analogously to the true shadow prices {(see~\eqref{eq:downward-dual})}.
+However, unlike the true shadow prices, {it is not obvious how to obtain them directly from} the matching LP.
+Applying the definition directly would require solving $n_d+1$ optimization problems, which creates a much higher computational burden.
+However, it turns out that we can {indeed} compute these secondary duals much more efficiently by using {the classic} complementary slackness {conditions}.

+{Assuming the optimal solution of the matching problem is unique and nondegenerate, the complementary slackness conditions form a system of linear equations, which uniquely specifies the optimal shadow prices given the optimal primal solution.
+It turns out that, by replacing each value term $v_{u,w}$ in this linear system with the corresponding \emph{secondary} value term $\tilde{v}_{u,w}$, we obtain a new linear system which uniquely specifies the \emph{secondary} shadow prices.
+Therefore, rather than solving $n_d$ additional optimization problems, we can simply solve one linear system.
+We formalize this result in the following proposition.}

-\begin{proposition} Assume that the optimal solution $\bm{x^*}$ to $\Phi(\bm{d},\bm{s})$ is unique and nondegenerate.
-Then there exists an invertible $(n_d+n_s)\times(n_d+n_s)$ matrix $\bm{M}$ and a vector $\tilde{\bm{w}}\in\mathbb{R}^{n_d+n_s}$ such that
+\begin{proposition} Assume that the optimal solution $\bm{x^*}$ to $\Phi_\tau(\bm{d},\bm{s})$ is unique and nondegenerate.
+Then there exists an invertible matrix $\bm{M}$ and a vector $\tilde{\bm{v}}'$ such that

 \end{proposition}